 Get there via the scenic route in a cable car from Old Town Funchal.
 A truly mesmerising place with views out to the ocean, tropical gardens to wander in, beautiful church, and if you are feeling adventurous – try a toboggan ride in a wicker basket here.

-This little village is off the beaten track, nestled near the better known town of Santana, in the north east of the island.
-Breathtaking scenery and the ideal place to simply escape to for a few hours.
+This little village is nestled near the better known town of Santana, in the north east of the island.
+Breathtaking scenery, with fascinating triangular shaped housing and the ideal place to simply escape to for a few hours.